Protection of Conscience Project

 Massachusetts End of Life Options Act

 Assuming that "participation" includes referral, what the proposed bill proposes is a patient-initiated transfer of care that is the norm in other jurisdictions (except parts of Canada) where euthanasia or assisted suicide is legal.
 Objecting physicians generally do not object to transferring care to a physician whom the patient has found.
+However, the text of the bill is ambiguous because Section 4(b)iv implies that physicians are, in fact, expected to refer patients to a willing colleague.

 Section 15.
 Provider Participation